 By 2002, Dr. Niemtzow became Consultant for Alternative and Complementary Medicine to the Air Force Surgeon General.
 He established the acupuncture clinic at Andrews Air Force Base.
 I have been privileged to one of the few civilian doctors to be personally trained by Dr. Niemtzow.

 When I met the Colonel, I had already been successfully practicing auricular therapy for several years.
 I was thrilled to add Dr. Niemtzow’s dry mouth and eyes protocol immediately in my practice.
 It is always thrilling to be able to have new applications for old, or in the case of acupuncture, ancient technologies, as part of a holistic approach to health care.

 Anybody who is considering this treatment for dry mouth should understand that it is a complementary or supportive treatment and not a replacement for comprehensive medical evaluation and treatment.
 We are using a holistic approach to enable your body to restore normal function.
 It is not technically a direct treatment for any medical condition.
 Nevertheless, it is incredibly effective to trigger normal salivary function.
-In most cases, 2 treatment sessions are needed, performed on consecutive days.
-Each treatment takes 45-60 minutes.
+In most cases, one or two treatment sessions are needed.
+Each treatment session takes 30-60 minutes.

 Our extraordinary results with chronic cases of dry mouth prompted WAVY-TV 10 to interview my patients and me.
 Watch the video of the news segment!
 For a detailed article on ear acupuncture (3-Phase Auricular Therapy), click HERE

 Acupuncture for Chronic Dry Mouth